 A data-driven approach to recruitment is superior to guesswork and gut feeling-related decision-making.
 You get substantial information to base your decisions on, therefore removing the need for guessing.

-The best dataset for this solution is our public resume data.
+The best dataset for this solution is our employee data.

 Bad hires are the bane of existence for a recruitment team.